 For most of us, architecture is easy to take for granted.
 It’s everywhere in our daily lives—sometimes elegant, other times shabby, but generally ubiquitous.
 How often do we stop to examine and contemplate its form and style?
-Stopping for that contemplation offers not only the opportunity to understand one’s daily surroundings, but also to appreciate the connection that exists between architectural forms in our own time and those from the past.
-Architectural tradition and design has the ability to link disparate cultures together over time and space—and this is certainly true of the legacy of architectural forms created by the ancient Greeks.
+Stopping for that contemplation offers not only the opportunity to understand one’s daily surroundings but also to appreciate the connection that exists between architectural forms in our own time and those from the past.
+Architectural tradition and design have the ability to link disparate cultures together over time and space—and this is certainly true of the legacy of architectural forms created by the ancient Greeks.

 Where and when

 Greek architecture refers to the architecture of the Greek-speaking peoples who inhabited the Greek mainland and the Peloponnese, the islands of the Aegean Sea, the Greek colonies in Ionia (coastal Asia Minor), and Magna Graecia (Greek colonies in Italy and Sicily).

 Greek architecture stretches from c.
 900 B.C.E. to the first century C.E., with the earliest extant stone architecture dating to the seventh century B.C.E.

 Greek architecture influenced Roman architecture and architects in profound ways, such that Roman Imperial architecture adopts and incorporates many Greek elements into its own practice.
 An overview of basic building typologies demonstrates the range and diversity of Greek architecture.